covid-at-home/covid-at-home/index.md

 Remember that there is no difference in potential infectiousness between friends and strangers.
 There is no race, ethnic group, or nationality that is innately more likely to get or transmit the virus than another.
 Try to help others when you can without being in physical contact with other people unnecessarily: A lot will depend on whether the social fabric of our society holds.
 Slowing the spread of an infectious disease is rarely absolute.
 But taken over society as a whole, our efforts still work when everyone does what they can, within their limits.

+{{ site.breakout_begin }}

+### You can help make this site better

-> **YOU CAN HELP MAKE THIS SITE BETTER.** *If you see something that could be better, please [click here](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) to file an issue.
-As you can see there the backend of this website is on Github, so if you know that environment you can probably think of other ways to help.
-To be successful, this will need to be an expanding, collaborative effort.*
+If you see something that could be better, please [**click here**](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) to file an issue.
+We promise to do our best to respond quickly. *(As you can see there the backend of this website is on Github, so if you know that environment you can also send pull-requests or think of other ways to help.)*

+To be successful, this will need to be an expanding, collaborative effort.

+{{ site.breakout_end }}

 &nbsp;